sreenivas-raguraman/sreenivas-raguraman.github.io/_projects/1_project.md

 category: work
 ---

-This project explores the effect of **thermomechanical processing routes**—including extrusion, ECAP, annealing, and solution treatments—on the **microstructure and performance** of **ZX10 magnesium alloys** for biodegradable implant applications.
+This project explores the effect of **thermomechanical processing routes**—including extrusion, ECAP, rolling annealing, and solution treatments—on the **microstructure and performance** of **ZX10 magnesium alloys** for biodegradable implant applications.

 Our aim is to optimize the **strength–corrosion trade-off**, enabling better material performance for biomedical usage.
 This project is conducted in collaboration with **Fort Wayne Metals**, a leader in biomaterials processing and manufacturing.